 1. Do the course work independently, and to the best of your ability - that way you will learn more.

 2. You can work with other students when you have explicit permission from the instructor; of course, studying with them is fine and will help you learn the material as well as make new friends.

 3. You must bring picture ID or you will not be allowed to turn in your exam.
 All cell phones and similar electronic devices must be off.
 Come on time; no one will be admitted to take an exam after the first person has finished and left the lecture hall.

 4. We do not give makeup exams, except for extraordinary reasons.
 At the time of the final, however, we will let you take an additional (second) exam on material similar to that covered in any one of the previous three exams.
 If you have missed one of those exams, this system gives you an opportunity to recover.
 It also allows you to recover if you just did a bad job on one of them; we will give you the higher of the two grades.

 5. Assignments not turned in on time will not receive credit (unless prior arrangements have been made).

 (cartoon from Gary Larson, The Far Side)

-Homework: There will be four homework assignments.
-The grade for each will be scaled to 50 points, so the total for homework will be 200 points.
+Homework: There will be several homework assignments.
+The grades for the homework assignments will be scaled so the total for homework will be 200 points.

 Final Grades: Grades are assigned on an absolute scale, that is 90% - 100% of the possible points is an A, 80% - 90% is a B, 70% - 80% is a C, and 60% - 70% is a D. Part way through the course many students feel they are doing very badly, but the chance to repeat one hourly exam and the paper generally bring the overall score up significantly.
 Historically, the students who do all the work in the course usually get A or B.